On the Robustness of Average Losses for Partial-Label Learning: Preliminaries

-All existing PL learning works concern clean PLs and make a common assumption that the latent true label $y_i$ of an instance $\boldsymbol{x}_i$ is always included in its PL $s_i$, i.e., for any clean PL data $(\boldsymbol{x}_i,s_i)$ sampled from $p(\boldsymbol{x},s)$, $p(y_i\in s_i)=1$.
-We argue that this assumption is fairly strict since the clean data distribution $p(\boldsymbol{x},y)$ is agnostic.
-Requiring the annotators to cautiously judge each PL label to ensure that the correct one must be included partially runs counter to the original purpose of reducing labeling expenses.
-As the acquisition of training data expands, noise is inevitable, but unfortunately, noise in PLs has never been considered in previous PL learning works.
-Thus we introduce a more general data setting named noisy PL learning: \begin{definition} Given the joint density $p(\boldsymbol{x},y,s)$ and its marginal density $p(\boldsymbol{x},s)$, for any noisy PL data $(\boldsymbol{x}_i,s_i)$ independently sampled from $p(\boldsymbol{x},s)$, its true label $y_i$ has a probability of $0\le\gamma_{\rm PL}\le 1$ not being included in $s_i$, i.e., $p(y_i\in s_i|\boldsymbol{x}_i,s_i)=1-\gamma_{\rm PL}$, where $\gamma_{\rm PL}$ is called the PL noise rate.
-Learning from noisy PL data is called noisy PL learning. \end{definition}
+We argue that this assumption is fairly strict since the density $p(\boldsymbol{x},y)$ of clean distribution is agnostic.
+Requiring crowdsourcing workers to cautiously judge each category to ensure that the correct one must be chosen partially runs counter to the original purpose of reducing labeling costs.
+As the acquisition of training data expands, it is pervasive for label information to be corrupted, but unfortunately, it has never been considered in previous PLL works.
+Thus we introduce a more general data setting titled \emph{unreliable PLL}: \begin{definition}[unreliable PLL] Given the joint density $p(\boldsymbol{x},y,s)$ and its marginal density $p(\boldsymbol{x},s)$, for any noisy PL data $(\boldsymbol{x}_i,s_i)$ independently sampled from $p(\boldsymbol{x},s)$, its true label $y_i$ has a probability of $0\le\gamma\le 1$ not being included in the candidate-label set $s_i$, i.e.,

+where $\gamma$ is called the \emph{unreliability rate}.
+Learning from noisy PL data is called unreliable PLL. \end{definition}